-Most notably, the work of the Commission led to the ratification of the Federal law N 95-FZ, dated 4 July 2003, "On introducing changes to and supplementing the Federal law 'On general principles of organisation of legislative (representative) and executive bodies of governmental power of the subjects of the Russian Federation'"8 and the new Federal law N 131-FZ, dated 6 October 2003, "On the general principles of organisation of local governance in the Russian Federation".9 The 4 July 2003 Federal law unified the Federal law "On general principles of organisation of legislative (representative) and executive bodies of governmental power of the subjects of the Russian Federation" and the Federal law "On general principles of organisation of legislative (representative) and executive bodies of governmental power of the subjects of the Russian Federation" and the Federal law "On principles and order of demarcation of powers between the federal authorities and the federal subject authorities of the Russian Federation" (which consequently expired) into one legislative act, significantly, if not cardinally, changing the provisions of the latter and adding new provisions that deal with the financial and economic aspects of the russian Federation.
+Most notably, the work of the Commission led to the ratification of the Federal law N 95-FZ, dated 4 July 2003, "On introducing changes to and supplementing the Federal law 'On general principles of organisation of legislative (representative) and executive bodies of governmental power of the subjects of the Russian Federation'" and the new Federal law N 131-FZ, dated 6 October 2003, "On the general principles of organisation of local governance in the Russian Federation".
+The 4 July 2003 Federal law unified the Federal law "On general principles of organisation of legislative (representative) and executive bodies of governmental power of the subjects of the Russian Federation" and the Federal law "On principles and order of demarcation of powers between the federal authorities and the federal subject authorities of the Russian Federation" (which consequently expired) into one legislative act, significantly, if not cardinally, changing the provisions of the latter and adding new provisions that deal with the financial and economic aspects of the organisational foundation and functioning of governmental authority of the subjects of the Russian Federation.